Norbertas Giga

-Norbertas Giga (born June 6, 1995) is a Lithuanian professional basketball player for Haukar of the Úrvalsdeild karla.
+Norbertas Giga (born June 6, 1995) is a Lithuanian professional basketball player.
 He played college basketball for Jacksonville State University and graduated in 2018.

 Professional career

 During his early career, Giga represented KM-Perlas Vilnius in RKL.

 Giga represented the Philadelphia 76ers during the 2018 NBA Summer League.
 His debut was 4 points and 1 rebound.

 On September 23, 2018, Giga signed with Rytas Vilnius.

-On August 8, 2019, he has signed 3-year deal with Juventus Utena of the Lithuanian Basketball League.
-Giga averaged 6.8 points and 3.3 rebounds per game.
+On August 8, 2019, Giga signed a three-year deal with Juventus Utena of the Lithuanian Basketball League.
+He averaged 6.8 points and 3.3 rebounds per game.
 On July 17, 2020, he signed with Neptūnas Klaipėda of the Lithuanian Basketball League.

 In August 2022, Giga signed with Haukar of the Icelandic Úrvalsdeild karla.

+In February 2024, Giga signed with Álftanes for the rest of the season.

+On July 13, 2024, Giga signed with the Kanazawa Samuraiz of the B3 League.
+On December 3, his contract was terminated.
+Later he signed with the Prawira Bandung of the Indonesian Basketball League (IBL).

 National team career

 Giga represented Lithuania junior times twice during the 2012 FIBA Under-17 World Championship and 2013 FIBA Europe Under-18 Championship.